RsyncProject/rsync/rsync.1.md

 0.  `--allow-link-update-dir`

-    Enabling this option allows rsync to replace a less recent directory on the destination with a more recent symbolic link from the source.
+    Enabling this option allows rsync to replace a less recent empty directory on the destination with a more recent symbolic link from the source.
 This option extends the [`--update-links`](#opt) option, which by default preserves any existing directory on the destination from being replaced by a more recent symbolic link.
 The modification time of the symbolic link on the source needs to be more recent than the modification time of the directory existing on the destination for this option to take effect.
 An exisitng directory with a more recent modification time on the destination than the symlink on the source will not be removed and replaced by the symlink.
 A destination directory with an identical modification time as the source symbolic link will be removed and a symlink will be recreated with same referent as the source symlink.
+Non-empty directories are not unlinked under any circumstances.

     This option requires the [`--update-links`](#opt) option to be enabled.